apgeorg/Behavioral-Cloning/report/report.md

 To capture good driving behavior, I first recorded four laps on track one using center lane driving.
 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn these behavior.

-To augment the data set, I also randomly flipped images and the steering angles thinking that this would remove the bias from our model.
+To augment the data set, I also randomly flipped images and the steering angles thinking that this would remove the bias from the model.
 For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]